x-yq/cell_classification/README.md

 # cell_classification

 1. This version of the code is subject to the external dataset.
-For training with internal dataset, it need some reconstruction of csv file for them in following format:
+For training with internal dataset, it needs to change the num_labeled_train in the main.py and need a reconstruction of csv file for internal dataset in following format:

 ImageId ParentFolderOfTheImage Labels...